-(a) On receipt of a duly executed Series Supplement from time to time, the Trust shall identify or cause to be identified on the books and records of the Trust one or more separate Series to be accounted for separately from each other Series and the Trust, and will identify and allocate , or cause to be identified and allocated , to such Series on such books and records the Trust Property identified in the Series Supplement.
-Upon such allocation , the Owner Trustee shall hold such Series as trustee hereunder for the benefit of the related Series Certificate Holder and subject to the terms of this Agreement .
+(a) On receipt of a duly executed Series Supplement from time to time, the Trust shall identify or cause to be identified on the books and records of the Trust one or more separate Series to be accounted for separately from each other Series and the Trust, and will identify and allocate or reallocate, or cause to be identified and allocated or reallocated, as applicable, to such Series on such books and records the Trust Property identified in the Series Supplement.
+Upon such allocation or reallocation, as applicable, the Owner Trustee shall hold such Series Assets Property as trustee hereunder for the benefit of the related Series Certificate Holder and subject to the terms and conditions of this Agreement and the related Series Supplement.
 Each Series shall have the name designated by the related Series Supplement.
-A Series Supplement may specify special conditions which will apply to the related Series and in the event of a conflict between such special conditions and this Agreement, the special conditions shall prevail.
-The Trust shall maintain separate and distinct records for each Series, and the Series Property allocated to such Series shall be held and accounted for separately from all other Trust Property.
+A Series Supplement may specify special or additional terms or conditions which will apply to the related Series and in the event of a conflict between such special or additional terms or conditions and this Agreement, the special or additional terms or conditions set forth in the Series Supplement shall prevail.
+The Trust shall maintain separate and distinct records for each Series, and the Series Property allocated or reallocated, as applicable, to such Series shall be held and accounted for separately from all other Trust Property.
 The Series Property shall no longer be assets of, or allocated to, the Trust (unless and until specifically reallocated to the Trust from that Series).
 Each Series shall constitute a separate series of the Trust pursuant to Section 3806(b)(2) of the Trust Act and the related Series Certificate shall represent the beneficial interest in such Series.
 The Beneficial Interest Certificate shall not represent any beneficial interest in any Series.
 Subject to the right of the Owner Trustee to allocate certain liabilities, charges and reserves in accordance with Section 3804(a) of the Business Trust Act or to the extent otherwise permitted by applicable law, all debts, liabilities, obligations and expenses incurred, contracted for or otherwise existing with respect to a Series shall be enforceable against the Series Property allocated to such Series only, and not against the assets of the Trust severally or Series Property allocated to any other Series.
-Every note, bond, contract or other undertaking issued by the Trust through a Series shall include a recitation limiting the obligation represented thereby to the related Series and the Series Property allocated thereto.
+Every note, bond, certificate, contract or other undertaking issued by the Trust through a Series shall include a recitation limiting the obligation represented thereby to the related Series and the Series Property allocated thereto, subject to Section 3.02(d).
 The Certificate of Trust for the Trust shall include notice of the limitation of liabilities of each Series of the Trust, in accordance with Section 3804(a) of the Trust Act.